 The Adobe website provides a service to convert PDF files to HTML via an online form.
 The Adobe website and the Trace Research Centre provide services to convert Acrobat PDF files to plain text or HTML via email.

-If you have any questions or comments about this statement or the design or content on this site, please contact us.
+If you have any questions or comments about this statement or the design or content on this site, please use the contact us form and choose "Website Management" as the area to contact.